tyler-meier/Simulation/doc/DESIGN.md

 how to make them and set their action.
 I also thought adding the clickable to change cell status wasn't hard either, I just had to add a method to the abstract simulation class and implement it in all of the sim subclasses and it started working

+Simulation: It is very easy to add more edge types, grid types of different neighbourhood.
+It is also easy to add more simulations for future.

 ## High-level Design
 Configurations: We tried to replicate other java parsers for my XML parser.
 For this implementation,